 David attended the University of Cincinnati and earned an Associates of Arts Degree in 1967.
 While there, he also sang in the University Glee Club.
 He then taught automotive education at Scarlet Joint Vocational Educational School but continued on in his studies.
 By 1985, he had earned his bachelor’s degree and master’s degree and was working on a doctorate in Criminal Justice.

 During 1978, David became a Woodlawn Police Officer.
 Before 1981, he was promoted to Police Specialist.
 During 1981 he founded a crime prevention program in Woodlawn and gave talks to residents and business owners.
 He also gave talks regarding drunken driving.

 On January 22, 1981, he was assigned to a panel of three with FBI Agent Tierney A. O’Rourke and Woodlawn’s Police Chief Williams to answer questions of the Woodlawn Business Association.

 Specialist Massel was also the computer expert for the 12-man Department.

 When off duty he had a fondness for cooking, computers, and his synagogue’s choir.
 He was a ‘Big Brother’, gourmet cook, trainer, and educator.
 His ultimate goal was to become a criminal justice instructor.

 Though scheduled to be off duty on February 8, 1985, Specialist Massel agreed to cover for another Woodlawn officer that needed to be off.

-This narrative was researched and revised on November 30, 2011, by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was researched and revised on February 9, 2019, by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society Vice President.
+All rights are reserved to him and the Greater Cincinnati Police Museum.